How Kristin was the victim of MTV’s Laguna Beach and who the real villain is

 She was very tight-lipped about what she was willing to say in front of the cameras.
 She omits information all of the time.
 She preferred to keep her actions vague and polished and squeaky clean.
 She won’t talk about hookups, she won’t admit to doing anything shady, and she excuses herself from any narrative that might make her look bad.

 There’s absolutely nothing wrong with this, and it’s definitely the smarter of the two approaches, especially considering the opportunities it awarded her afterwards, but let’s not kid ourselves.
 Lauren wasn’t an angel, she was just better at hiding her dirty laundry.
-Even if MTV revved up the tension between her, Stephen and Kristin, she was happy to play along and blame Kristin for everything.
+Even if MTV revved up the tension between her, Stephen and Kristin, she was happy to play along.
 She was also happy to cosign a bunch of the questionable things her guy friends would say about women, so long as it wasn’t directed her way.

 I am definitely not trying to make a villain out of Lauren, but I think that people mistook Kristin’s bluntness for bitchiness and Lauren’s meekness as sainthood.
 And I find it a bit frustrating that Kristin was so condemned for being honest when wasn’t that what we wanted out of reality television?
 Or did we want to be deceived?